Low Vision Optometrist in Los Angeles, California

 Dr. Ashcraft can recommend a DMV certified trainer when needed.
 Dr. Harold Ashcraft has helped many patients drive safely in California, so they can be continue to be independent and live their life to the fullest.

-Reading With Macular Degeneration
+Macular Degeneration Reading Glasses

 Macular Degeneration causes a central blind spot which makes it tough to read small print.
 In addition, your eyes will struggle as you focus on new words.
 Words may jump in and out of your field of sight.
 Reading may be slow.